Big Tech isn't that clever

 Rumors like these bother me and not because I’m a supporter of Meta.
 Rather, it’s because it delivers Meta way more power than they deserve and leads to despondent sentiments like this:

-Meta, like most of Big Tech, acquires its power by exploiting money and the law.
-Not because they’re super geniuses with out-of-this-world technology1.
+Meta, like most of Big Tech, acquires their power mostly by exploiting money and the law.
+Not necessarily because they’re super geniuses with out-of-this-world technology1.

 Why eavesdropping would be hilariously difficult to get away with